Chronic Bronchitis Causes

 - A weakened immune system – Individuals who have a weakened immune system, such as the elderly, are more likely to develop bronchitis because the body’s ability to fight infections is compromised.

 While there are many traditional treatment options for chronic bronchitis, including oxygen therapy and medication, these treatments can only mitigate the symptoms and they do not work for everyone.
-At the Lung Institute, we offer cellular therapy as an alternative treatment for patients who are living with chronic bronchitis.
+At the Lung Health Institute, we offer cellular therapy as an alternative treatment for patients who are living with chronic bronchitis.
 Unlike more traditional forms of treatment, cellular therapy can potentially slow the progression of lung disease while also improving a patient’s quality of life.